Li11iana/Tableau_Bikesharing/README.md

 ## Results

-Bike sharing is an ecofriendly transportation alternative for urban areas.
+Bike sharing is an eco-friendly transportation alternative for urban areas.
 To characterize the service provided in NYC the following visualizations were created:

 1. General Information

 ![dashboard](https://github.com/Li11iana/Tableau_Bikesharing/blob/main/resources/general_info.png)

-* This visualization (Tableau dashboard) summarizes the total numbers of trips evaluated and the composition of the user according to their gender
+* This visualization (Tableau dashboard) summarizes the total numbers of trips evaluated and the composition of the user according to their gender.
-* There is a total of 2,344,224 trips evaluated
+* There are a total of 2,344,224 trips evaluated.

 2. Average Trip Duration by Age

 ![age](https://github.com/Li11iana/Tableau_Bikesharing/blob/main/resources/trip_age.png)

-* In general younger clients use the bikes for longer periods of time (in average).
-This means in a different city with a younger population bike retention time could be longer per user.
+* In general younger clients use the bikes for longer periods of time (on average).
+Therefore, a different city with a younger population could have longer bike retention times on average.

 3. Bike Use